fboes/aerofly-missions/docs/carls_homecoming/02_bridge_to_koebenhavn.md

 > Today we are going to the old airport of København.
 I know this route by heart, because when I moved to Hamburg I used to travel a lot, to see my wife Varvaara.
 >
 > She being an artist and me being an engineer, we always had a very… passionate relationship.
-When we moved to Linköping, after some years she became weary of the "backcountry life" as she would call it.
+When we moved to Linköping, after some years she became weary of the "back-country life" as she would call it.
 She moved backt o Stockholm where we met - and later on to København.
 >
 > Even though it is hard to understand, we were still very much in love with each other.
 We did not really split up - but we lived in separate worlds.
 Our letters and visits were numerous - as well as our fights and arguments.
 >
 > Well, Varvaara was a force.
-Wherever she appeared people would turn their heads and listen to this beatiful, intelligent woman with the deep voice and the Estonian accent.
+Wherever she appeared people would turn their heads and listen to this beautiful, intelligent woman with the deep voice and the Estonian accent.
 >
-> Please be so kind and visit her in København.
-Maybe she wands a quick ride with the Pitts - even though she hated flying, she loved flying with me and the Pitts.
+> Please be so kind and visit her grave in København.
+She is gone for nearly ten years, but I still take the time to visit her whenever time permits.

 Flight briefing
 ---------------